09 Mar How did Sofia’s journey begin?

 I wanted to go back to the basics and learn and improve myself so I started devouring audiobooks and videos about different areas of self-development to acquire more knowledge about myself and about people in general – how the brain works and how I can improve myself, I also started meditating.
 I started waking up two hours before anyone else at home so I could have this time for myself, this even during the holidays.
 I also did some sessions with my very talented friend Manjot which helped me a lot.

-Acquiring that knowledge made me pay more attention to the people around me, especially my family, and I started noticing that my daughter Suri, who was 7 years old at that time, was facing different issues that I hadn’t realise before because I didn’t have the understanding required and that helping her with this was something that could change her future.
+Acquiring that knowledge made me pay more attention to the people around me, especially my family, and I started noticing that my daughter Suri, who was 7 years old at that time, was facing different issues that I hadn’t realised before because I didn’t have the understanding required and that helping her with this was something that could change her future.

 Then I thought that like her, many other kids are facing the same issues and maybe parents, even whilst doing their very best, can’t help them, some because they don’t realise it, just like I didn’t, and others because they don’t know how to help them.
 All these crucial areas are not taught in school and are the foundation for their future.